MadScie254/Phase-2-project/README.md

 The project utilizes the King County House Sales dataset, which can be found in the `data/` folder of this repository (`kc_house_data.csv`).
 The dataset provides information on various features of the houses, such as the number of bedrooms, bathrooms, square footage, condition, grade, and more.
 By analyzing this dataset, we can gain insights into the factors that affect house prices in the northwestern county.

 ## Modeling
 To achieve the project objectives, we employ a regression modeling approach.
 Specifically, we use multiple linear regression to understand the relationship between the independent variables (house features) and the dependent variable (house price).
-By building regression models, we can estimate the impact of different features on the house prices and make predictions about the value of a property based on its characteristics.
+By building regression models, we can estimate the impact of different features on house prices and make predictions about the value of a property based on its characteristics.

 ## Regression Results
 After exploring and refining multiple regression models, we present the findings of the final model.
 The model is evaluated based on appropriate metrics such as mean squared error (MSE) and R-squared to assess its performance and predictive accuracy.
 Additionally, we highlight the coefficients of the regression model to identify the features that have the most significant impact on house prices.
 By interpreting these coefficients, we can provide actionable insights and recommendations for the stakeholders.